 National Wildlife Refuge Ostional

-Like Las Baulas National Marine Park described above, this 33 square mile wildlife refuge, the National Wildlife Refuge Ostional that is near Nosara is one of the most important areas in the world for nesting sea turtles.
+As Las Baulas National Marine Park described above, this 33 square mile wildlife refuge, the National Wildlife Refuge Ostional near Nosara, is one of the most important areas in the world for nesting sea turtles.

-You can observe the turtles at night on an organized night tour with a guide; during the day you’ll need to stay with a group or guide as well to make sure the turtles stay protected.
+You can observe the turtles at night on an organized night tour with a guide; during the day, you’ll need to stay with a group or guide to ensure the turtles stay protected.

 Camaronal National Wildlife Refuge